 You can also create full mobile apps that work natively on Android and iOS with frameworks like React Native(opens new window).
 While the React framework helps developers build websites, React Native is designed for mobile apps.

-Cordova(opens new window) and Ionic(opens new window) are two lesser-known platforms you can leverage to easily build JavaScript mobile applications.
-These behave just like any other native mobile app would.
-However, they don’t require developers to learn a new language outside of JavaScript to create a mobile app.
-They also integrate into Node, React, Vue, and other JS frameworks.
+You can also build JavaScript mobile applications by leveraging two lesser-known platforms: Cordova(opens new window) and Ionic(opens new window).
+Apps developed with these tools behave just like any other native mobile app would.
+But they don’t require developers to learn a new language outside JavaScript to create a mobile app.

 Desktop software